oxylabs/Date-Parser-Tutorial/README.md

 ## Parsing Dates from String

-Often, there is a need to convert string representation of date to a `datetime` object.
-The source of these strings can anything such as user input, files, scraped data, etc.
+Often, there is a need to convert a string representation of a date to a `datetime` object.
+The source of these strings can be anything such as user input, files, scraped data, etc.

 Any string that represents date and/or time can be converted into `datetime` objects by using Python's `strpdate` function.
 This function uses the same format codes that are used by [`strtftime`](#Format-Codes-Quick-Reference).